openstack-infra/zuul-jobs/roles/tox/README.rst

    Path to a pip constraints file.
 Will be provided to tox via UPPER_CONSTRAINTS_FILE environment variable if it exists.

+.. zuul:rolevar:: tox_install_siblings
+   :default: true

+   Flag controlling whether to attempt to install python packages from any other source code repos zuul has checked out.
+Defaults to True.

 .. zuul:rolevar:: zuul_work_dir
    :default: {{ zuul.project.src_dir }}